froxlor/Documentation/_general/configuration/fcgid.md

 php /var/www/froxlor/install/scripts/config-services.php --froxlor-dir=/var/www/froxlor/ --create
 ```

-The installer will guide you through the configuration of Froxlor, at least the following options must be selected when configuring the 'SYSTEM':
+The installer will guide you through the configuration of froxlor, at least the following options must be selected when configuring the 'SYSTEM':

 * `libnssextrausers`
 * `fcgid`